What are cultural values? Cultural competence

 1.2 Classification of cultural property

-a) valuables, movable or immovable, which have great importance for the cultural heritage of every people, such as monuments of architecture, art or history, religious or secular, archaeological sites, architectural ensembles which, as such, are of historical or artistic interest, works of art, manuscripts, books, other objects of artistic, historical or archaeological values, as well as scientific collections or important collections of books, archival materials or reproductions of the values indicated above;
+a) valuables, movable or immovable, that have great importance for the cultural heritage of every people, such as monuments of architecture, art or history, religious or secular, archaeological sites, architectural ensembles which, as such, are of historical or artistic interest, works of art, manuscripts, books, other objects of artistic, historical or archaeological values, as well as scientific collections or important collections of books, archival materials or reproductions of the values indicated above;

 Cultural values - according to the legislation of the Russian Federation -